-Moving Comfort's Hot Shot Sports Bra is available in sizes Small to Extra Large.
+Brooks Moving Comfort's Hot Shot Sports Bra is available in sizes Extra Small to Extra Large (now discontinued).

 This beauty is the Under Armour Eclipse Bra.
 The material is super comfortable, almost silk-like, which is a big plus.
 The adjustable straps criss-cross in the back and have enough length that I don't even need to let them out the whole way.
 What?!

-Under Armour's Eclipse Bra is available in sizes Extra Small to Extra Large.
+Under Armour's Eclipse Bra is available in sizes 32A to 38DD.